-12 pupils at Thomas Jones have an Education Health Care Plan (5% of the roll).
-This compares with 2% nationally.
-There are 32 pupils who received special educational needs support representing 14% of the roll (LA data).
-This compares to only 11% nationally.
+11 pupils at Thomas Jones have an Education Health Care Plan (5% of the roll).
+This compares with 4.3% nationally and 4.7% locally.
+There are a further 43 pupils who receive special educational needs support, bringing the total to 54 pupils overall representing 41% of the roll.
+This compares to just 19% nationally.